Aquatic respiration: Fish

 Most fish exchange gases using gills on either side of the pharynx (throat), forming the splanchnocranium, the portion of the skeleton where the cartilage of the cranium converges into the cartilage of the pharynx and its associated parts.
 Gills are tissues which consist of threadlike structures called filaments.
 These filaments have many functions and are involved in ion and water transfer as well as oxygen, carbon dioxide, acid and ammonia exchange.
 Each filament contains a capillary network that provides a large surface area for the exchange of gases and ions.
 Fish exchange gases by pulling oxygen-rich water through their mouths and pumping it over their gills.
 In species like the spiny dogfish and other sharks and rays, a spiracle exists near the top of the head that pumps water into the gills when the animal is not in motion.
 In some fish, capillary blood flows in the opposite direction to the water, causing countercurrent exchange.
 The muscles on the sides of the pharynx push the oxygen-depleted water out the gill openings.
 In bony fish, the pumping of oxygen-poor water is aided by a bone that surrounds the gills called the operculum.

+Ram ventilation

+Ram ventilation is a common form of respiration in many fish species where the fish continuously keeps their mouth open and swims forward, thus pushing water across their gills and into their buccal cavity.
+Most species use this method in conjunction with buccal pumping, a similar respiration method that does not require constant movement, and draws water into their buccal cavity and gills by using cheek muscles.
+These species are considered facultative ram ventilators.

+Many species that can use both buccal pumping and ram ventilation can switch between the two if they reach speeds where ram ventilation is more efficient.
+When swimming speeds reach 50-80 cm/s (or ~1.1 - 1.7 miles per hour), the buccal pressure can be elevated enough to adequately ventilate the gills at a rate that meets oxygen requirements.
+When this occurs, ram ventilation is actually more efficient and theoretically lowers the metabolic costs associated with ventilation.

+There are also some species of fish known as "obligate ram ventilators" who have to keep in constant motion to avoid suffocation.
+These species cannot use other methods of respiration.
+Two of the most well known species that are obligate ram ventilators are several species of sharks as well as most tuna species.